-An ancient refined ground for artisans, scholars, gourmands and artisans, Fez has the world’s largest car-free urban area “the maelstrom of a medina” and the city is also a self-reliant with historical background that leverages international tourists from all around the world.
+An ancient refined ground for artisans, scholars, gourmands, and artisans, Fez has the world’s largest car-free urban area “the maelstrom of a medina” and the city is also self-reliant with historical background that leverages international tourists from all around the world.

 Fez offers many beautiful and ancient architectural elegance places to visit and stay.
 The Bab Boujloud (Blue Gate), The Royal Palace of Fez (Dar el Makhzen), Tissa Horse Festival, Zaouia Moulay Idriss II, Tanners’ Quarter and Kairouine Mosque are the best examples of Fez most interesting places.
 In the old Medina of Fez, Restaurant Numéro 7 is very famous for its delicious foods and monochrome interior modern architectural designs.

 Fes is an amazing city, competing with the ancient Marrakesh for the great title of Morocco’s most exotic city.
 Holding the privilege of country’s spiritual capital, and despite the intrusion of modernity, this city has maintained its wonderful and authentic appeal down through the ages, throwing its majestic strength to visitors and stately bearing as an Imperial City of the Magnificent Morocco.
 Its minaret and dome-punctured skyline and timeless, presenting the art and Islamic architecture are top things to see for international visitors.

 Fes is a beautiful city of treasures, both hidden and obvious.
 This amazing city displays the unique architecture in its many Islamic mosques and teaching madrasas and the most stunning & enticing labyrinth that is the old Medina for which the city is predominantly recognized by thousands.
 With great historic buildings on every corner, this is one of the most appealing city and known as a Moroccan metropolis that shouldn’t be missed in your Fez Holidays.